-Transferable Skills: Personal Development Prerequisites: US History or American Studies

-The goal of U.S. Government and Politics is to sufficiently prepare today's students to succeed as stewards of tomorrow's world.
-US Government & Politics is a one-semester exploration of constitutional underpinnings, civil liberties and civil rights, political culture and socialization, citizen participation and influence, political institutions and policy making that are the foundation of modern U.S. government and politics.
+Transferable Skills: Personal Development Prerequisites: US History or American Studies and civil rights, political culture and socialization, citizen participation and influence, political institutions and policy making that are the foundation of modern U.S. government and politics.
 The course meets the Mount Abraham graduation requirement for Civics, and prepares students to meet their obligations as an active citizen in our democratic republic.